Posts

 A ransomware attack can cost tens of thousands of dollars to clean up.
 Attacks may also damage valuable customer and vendor relationships and result in higher bookkeeping, accounting, and legal fees.

-The costs associated with prevention and the ability to recover quickly (should an attack breach your defenses) is relatively minor.
+The costs associated with cyber protection and prevention and the ability to recover quickly (should an attack breach your defenses) is relatively minor.
 The value of prevention and preparation is well worth the cost.

 You can protect your business against ransomware attacks.
 In our new eBook, a Business Guide to Ransomware, you will learn how malware spreads, the different types of ransomware proliferating today, and what you can do to avoid or recover from an attack.
 Hiding your head in the sand does not work, because today’s ransom seekers play dirty.
 Make sure your organization is prepared.